-the community.
+town center, and less visible home-based businesses and remote workers throughout the community.
 There are also opportunities to capitalize on the economic potential related to other goals such as open space and conservation.
 For example, additional trail development and agritourism could bring visitors from throughout the region to Pelham and increase the desirability of the community to existing and potential residents.

 To create a desirable and active town center in Pelham, the community has invested in roadway infrastructure improvements, municipal facilities, shared public spaces, and adopted Mixed-Use District regulations.
 Envisioned as a mix of business and residential uses within the same building or on the same parcel of land, this area of Pelham will accommodate a physical pattern that is pedestrian-friendly and traditionally found in neighborhoods within town centers throughout New England.
-Enhancing the walkability of the town center, increasing community events, exploring new space for public gathering, and supporting mixed-use design are priorities for the future.
+Enhancing the walkability of the town center, increasing community events, exploring new space for public gathering, and supporting mixed use design are priorities for the future.

 The results of these efforts are becoming more visible each year.
 Many community events are hosted on the Town Green, and the Planning Board has approved some recent mixed-use and medical office developments.
-Pelham's Economic Development Committee has been revitalized and Southern New Hampshire Chamber of Commerce represents a potential partner for economic development initiatives.
 As Pelham residents work together to create a memorable and enduring Town Center and support the local economy, new or additional regulatory tools and economic development incentives may be needed.